TenzinCHW/Algorithmic-Game-Theory/README.md

 ## Requirements
 Install the requirements with `pipenv install`

+## Usage
+To train the models, run `python main.py`
+To generate the scores for the models, run `python test.py`

 ## Credits
 We have used code from the following sources (stars were given to respective repos):
 - https://github.com/eriklindernoren/PyTorch-GAN